cheatsnake/backend-cheats/README.md

     [Ngrok](https://ngrok.com/) is a tool for creating public [tunnels](https://en.wikipedia.org/wiki/Tunneling_protocol) on the Internet that allows local network applications (web servers, websites, bots, etc.) to be accessible from outside.

     - How does it work?
         > Ngrok creates a temporary public URL that can be used to access your local server from the Internet.
-Once Ngrok is started, you have access to the console, where you can monitor requests, handling and responses to those requests, and configure additional features such as authentication and encryption.
+Once Ngrok is started, you have access to the console, where you can monitor requests, handling, and responses to those requests, and configure additional features such as authentication and encryption.
     - What to use it for?
         > For example, to test web sites and APIs, to demonstrate running applications on a local server, to access local network applications over the Internet without having to set up a router, firewall, proxy server, etc.